-The refund schedule for classes meeting during the fall and spring terms is as follows:
+The refund schedule for classes meeting during the fall and spring semesters is as follows:

-- 100% of refundable fees before classes begin, and during the first 5 official class days of the fall/spring terms; on the 1st official class day of the 4-week summer session; and during the 2nd and 3rd official class days of the 8-week summer session. - 60% of refundable fees during the 6th through 10th official class days of the fall/spring terms; on the 2nd
+- 100% of refundable fees before classes begin, and during the first 5 official class days of the fall/spring semesters; on the 1st official class day of the 4-week summer session; and during the 2nd and 3rd official class days of the 8-week summer session. - 60% of refundable fees during the 6th through 10th official class days of the fall/spring semesters; on the

-- official class day of the 4-week summer terms; and during the first 4th through the 6th official class days of the 8-week summer term. - 40% of refundable fees during the 11th through 18th official class days of the fall/spring terms; during the 3rd and 4th official class days of the 4-week summer terms; and during the 7th through 9th official class days of the 8-week summer term.
+$2^{nd}$ official class day of the 4-week summer semesters; and during the first $4^{th}$ through the $6^{th}$ official class days of the 8-week summer semester.

+• 40% of refundable fees during the 11th through 18th official class days of the fall/spring semesters; during the 3rd and 4th official class days of the 4-week summer semesters; and during the 7th through 9th official class days of the 8-week summer semester.

 NO refunds will be made until the refund period has expired.
-Refunds will be issued 45 days after the first day of classes in fall/spring terms.
+Refunds will be issued 45 days after the first day of classes in fall/spring semesters.